-Mining for new drugs in the oceanFebruary 28th, 2013 in Medications /
+Mining for new drugs in the oceanFebruary 28, 2013 in Medicine & Health / Medications

 Each time we use an antibiotic, the weaker strains of infection are killed off while the stronger, more virulent strains are left behind to multiply.
 In the past, this has not caused much concern, as there has always been a new drug available to fight the infection.
 Now however, we are running out of options.

 In fact, as Professor Marcel Jaspars from the University of Aberdeen in the UK explains, there has not been a new antibiotic registered since 2003.
 Interest in developing new antibiotics has waned, as they are only used for short periods of time and their efficacy is limited to about ten years.
 This does not make them a profitable investment for drug companies, and as a result, our supply is running dry.
 "If nothing's done to combat this problem we're going to be back to a 'pre-antibiotic-era' in around ten or twenty years, where bugs and infections which are currently quite simple to treat could be fatal," says Jaspars.

 Drug discovery is therefore a serious health issue.
 However, scientists believe that the ocean could provide answers to the problem of developing new novel drugs.
 The majority of currently used antibiotics have been isolated from terrestrial sources, and recent attempts at terrestrial bio-prospecting have mainly resulted in the rediscovery of known antibiotics or their close analogues.
 Recent data strongly suggest that the marine environment represents an untapped source for new biologically active molecules, in particular antibiotics.
 Scientists have long searched the world's oceans for new drug candidates, though this quest has mainly focused on tropical waters.